Rapptz/discord.py/docs/guide/topics/webhooks.rst

 token transparently.
 However, for partial webhooks, ``bot_token`` parameter can be passed to :meth:`Webhook.from_url` and :meth:`Webhook.partial` to manually set a bot token.

-Fetching Webhooks
+Fetching a webhook
 ~~~~~~~~~~~~~~~~~

 Partial webhooks only contain the webhook ID and token as these are the only required
 components to perform basic requests.
 However if you want to retrieve complete webhook
-information, you can fetch them.
-Use the :meth:`Webhook.fetch` method to do so.
+information, you can fetch them with the :meth:`Webhook.fetch` method.

 .. code-block:: py